Pran-Ker/SmartGradingSystem/README.md

 ## Installation

 1. Clone the repository.
+2. Create a .env file with your OpenAI API key, in the format of ` OPENAI_API_KEY= `
-2. Install dependencies with `npm install`.
+3. Install dependencies with `npm install`.
-3. Run the server with `node app.js`.
+4. Run the server with `npm run dev`.

 ## Usage